 Bug Bounties: Security Rewards

-Vulnerability bounty programs reward security researchers for responsibly disclosing weaknesses.
-Many crypto projects crowdsource testing by paying for high‑impact finds.
+Bug bounty programs reward security researchers for reporting vulnerabilities responsibly.
+Many projects crowdsource testing and compensate for findings that have clear impact.

-If you’re skilled at code review, threat modeling, or exploit research, this path can be both financially and intellectually rewarding—while strengthening the broader ecosystem.
+If you have skills in code review, threat modeling, or exploit research, this route can be both financially and professionally valuable, while improving platform safety.

 Staking: Proof-of-Stake Rewards

-Staking lets you lock eligible assets to help operate proof‑of‑stake networks and, in return, earn periodic rewards.
+Staking involves locking eligible assets to help run proof-of-stake networks and earn periodic rewards.

 Rewards are typically paid in the same asset you stake.
-Staking can also encourage broader adoption and demand for participating networks.
+Some staking setups may also increase demand for participation, though outcomes vary by network design.

-In practice, you’ll need an initial holding of the asset to stake, and platforms often set minimums.
-Many people stake via staking-as-a-service providers (including exchanges) or through pooled and “liquid” staking options that lower the barrier to entry.
-Your yield depends on the asset, amount, and lock‑up, and staking has its own risks—such as slashing penalties, validator downtime, and unbonding periods that can delay withdrawals.
-Review terms, payout schedules, and lockups before you start.
+In most cases, you need an initial holding to stake, and platforms often define minimums.
+People may stake through exchanges or through pooled and liquid staking offerings that lower entry barriers.
+Yield depends on the asset, amount, and lock-up terms, and staking risks can include slashing, validator downtime, and withdrawal delays during unbonding.
+Always review terms, payout schedules, and lock-up requirements before staking.

 Key Tips for Earning Free Crypto

-If an offer pressures you to act fast, connect your wallet, or “verify” your account, slow down and validate every detail before you proceed.
+If an offer pressures you to act quickly, asks you to connect a wallet immediately, or claims you need to “verify” your account, pause and confirm every detail before proceeding.

 | Scam Type | Red Flags | How to Avoid It |